Pet Circle

 Travelling with our dogs has become very common as we involve them in every aspect of our lives.
 From dog parks and off-leash beaches, dog-friendly rentals and pet-friendly campsites to special provisions for dogs on boats and planes, the opportunity is there to let your dog experience the fun of travel and the outdoors with you.

-In terms of pet expenditure, dogs owners in Australia have spent over $1 billion dollars in the last 12 months on products or accessories for their dogs such as clothing, toys, leads, bowls, collars and carriers1.
-This comes a close fourth in the pet expenditure rankings after dog food, veterinary services and health care products.
+In terms of pet expenditure, in 2021, dogs owners spent over $1 billion dollars on products or accessories for their dogs such as clothingtoysleadsbowlscollars and carriers1.
+This came a close fourth in the pet expenditure rankings after dog food, veterinary services and health care products.
 It's quite clear that we love our dog's to feel good and look stylish!